Maia-DAO/ecosystem-docs/versioned_docs/version-Contracts/reference/ulysses-omnichain/CoreBranchRouter.md

 ### _receiveAddBridgeAgent

-Function to deploy/add a token already active in the global environment in the Root Chain.
-Must be called from another chain.
+Add a new Branch Bridge Agent and respective Router to a Root Bridge Agent.

 *FUNC ID: 2*

-*all hTokens have 18 decimals.*

 ```solidity